 As people search for a cause for the obesity epidemic, one place they look is changes in dietary habits.
 HFCS, as a relatively new ingredient in the American diet, and one that is found in many unhealthy foods and caloric drinks, has raised many eyebrows.
 Research has also looked at the possible connection, resulting in mixed messages.

-If there is one connection that is obvious it is this: Calorie consumption in the U.S. has climbed steadily for many decades.
+If there is one connection that’s obvious, it’s this: Calorie consumption in the U.S. has climbed steadily for decades.
 One major source of “new” calories in the U.S. diet is sweet beverages such as sodas.
 (U.S. soft drink consumption grew 135 percent between 1977 and 2001.)1

 Making the switch between cane sugar and HFCS in soda and other sweetened drinks made them cheaper, allowing for things like “super-sizing” to become possible, and increasing even more the calorie load from these sources.